 You Gotta Know…These NAQT Members

-As a limited liability corporation, NAQT is effectively a partnership run by members who divide the responsibilities of writing questions, organizing tournaments, and running a business.
+As a limited liability corporation, NAQT is a partnership run by members who divide the responsibilities of writing questions, organizing tournaments, and running a business.
 This page lists NAQT’s current members.
 We also maintain biographies of members emeriti who are still involved in an advisory capacity and former members who have moved on to other things.

 Chief Financial Officer